ThongLai/WorkIt.Gym-Recommender-Website/deployment_note.md

 sudo dnf install -y httpd php php-mysqlnd

 # Install Python and development tools
+# As the server is on Linux, higher python version than 3.10 are also supported Tensorflow GPU
 sudo dnf install -y python3 python3-pip python3-devel

 # Install Git